obniz/obniz/src/parts/Ble/MESH_100LE/README.md

     await ledBlock.connectWait();
     console.log('connected');

-    // Prepare params
-    const colors = {
+    // Prepare params (See the linked page below for more information.) const colors = {
-        red: 15, // Set LED-Red from 0 to 127
+        red: 15,    // Set LED-Red in the range of 0 to 127.
-        green: 63, // Set LED-Green from 0 to 127
+        green: 63,  // Set LED-Green in the range of 0 to 127.
-        blue: 0 // Set LED-Blue from 0 to 127
+        blue: 0     // Set LED-Blue in the range of 0 to 127.
     };
-    const totalTime = 4000; // Set total control time form 0 to 65,535[ms]. click the link below for more details. /ex 4.000[s] const cycleOnTime = 1000; // Set On-interval from 0 to 65,535[ms]. click the link below for more details. /ex 1.000[s] const cycleOffTime = 500; // Set Off-interval from 0 to 65,535[ms]. click the link below for more details. /ex 0.500[s] const pattern = MESH_100LE.Pattern.FIREFLY; // Set LED pattern blink or firefly.
+    const totalTime = 4000;     // Set the total control time in the range of 0 to 65,535[ms]. const cycleOnTime = 1000;   // Set the light on time in cycle in the range of 0 to 65,535[ms]. const cycleOffTime = 500;   // Set the light off time in cycle in the range of 0 to 65,535[ms]. const pattern = MESH_100LE.Pattern.FIREFLY; // Set the blinking pattern to blink or firefly.

     // Write
     ledBlock.setLed(colors, totalTime, cycleOnTime, cycleOffTime, pattern);